What is a mental health disorder?

 Eating disorders

-Eating disorders are complex disorders characterized mainly by abnormal eating habits, intense fear of weight gain and preoccupation with body image.
-They have serious consequences for physical and mental health, and can disrupt family life, friendships, and everyday life.
-The main types of eating disorders and associated behaviours are presented below.
+Eating disorders are complex conditions, mainly characterised by abnormal eating habits, an intense fear of gaining weight and a preoccupation with body image.
+They have serious consequences for physical and mental health and can disrupt family life, friendships and everyday life.

 ARE PEOPLE WITH MENTAL HEALTH DISORDERS VIOLENT AND DANGEROUS?

 Research recognizes that violence does not necessarily stem from a mental health disorder, and that the causes of violence are complex.
-If we look at mental health disorders per se, people with mental health disorders are no more violent than those without.
+If we look at mental health disorders in isolation, people with mental health disorders are no more violent than those without.
 On the contrary, they are far more likely to be victims of violence than to be the perpetrators of violent crimes.

 Références